aws/language-servers/app/hello-world-lsp-runtimes/README.md

 ### Creating bundles

-We use `webpack` to create javascript bundles to run with NodeJS or as a webworker, and [`vercel/pkg`](https://github.com/vercel/pkg) to produce self-contained executable binary bundled with NodeJS.
+We use `webpack` to create javascript bundles to run with NodeJS or as a webworker.

 Before creating runtime bundle, make sure that Hello World Language Server package is compiled:
 ```bash